 More than ever, people are using video calls to talk, connect and support one another.
-This is a great way for people to stay connected, especially during difficult times, but it is important to understand how to stay safe while interacting online.
+This is a great way for people to stay connected, especially during difficult times, but it is important to make sure that your privacy is protected when interacting online, especially when you may not know everyone in the call.
 That is why we’ve pulled together our top tips and advice for ways you can help keep yourself safe during video calls.

 - If you don’t have headphones, keep the volume low or make the call in another room if possible.